Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ## Takeaways

-If I were to take Gameok to the next level, I would like to and learn how to implement:
+If I were to take Gameok to the next level, I would learn how to implement the following:

 -  Sending a confirmation e-mail to the registering user.
--  A cloud server that users  can upload pictures too, and not my PC.
+-  A cloud server the users can upload pictures to.
--  Managing the UI and UX there's a lot of games and consoles to add.
+-  Managing the UI and UX when there's a lot of games and consoles.
 -  Polishing the general look, and learning more about animations.
--  Adding more columns to the database models e.g. genres for games.
+-  Adding more fields to the models.
-- A fullstack application has A LOT of edge cases.
--  And honestly a lot more :).
+-  And honestly a lot more. :)

+&nbsp;

+## Footnotes

+1. It's a blend of the English word "game" and the Korean word "추억" (Choo-awk) which means precious memories.

+2. All the covers are taken from various wiki sources.
+I don't own the rights to any of the images shown.

+3. Framework mode felt a bit intimidating.

+4. I tried to keep the number of fields as simple as possible.